Liberia - Country Commercial Guide

 Last published date:

-Payment can be arranged through internationally accepted payment methods such as confirmed irrevocable letters of credit (LC), bills of collection, and open accounts.
-Some banks offer methods such as electronic transfers, remittances, foreign exchange, and mobile transfers/payments.
+Methods of Payment can be arranged via internationally accepted payment methods such as confirmed irrevocable letters of credit (LC), bills of collection, and open accounts.
+Some banks offer methods such as online banking, electronic or Swift International transfers, remittances, foreign exchange, and mobile transfers or payments.
 They also offer debit cards, loans, investment solutions, e-products, term deposit, and microfinance.
-For example, Ecobank, Guaranty Trust Bank, International Bank (IB), and the United Bank for Africa (UBA) offer international Visa debit card services for customers.
-Ecobank and UBA facilitate payment for goods and services using a point of sales terminal (POS) at supermarkets, some hotels, and some large merchandise stores.
+For example, Ecobank, Guaranty Trust (GT) Bank, International Bank (IB), and the United Bank for Africa (UBA), and Liberia Bank for Development and Investment (LBDI) offer international Visa debit card services for customers.
+Ecobank, UBA and GT Bank facilitate payments for goods and services using a point of sales terminal (POS) at supermarkets, some hotels, and some large merchandise stores.
 Their ATM services are connected to global electronic banking networks.
 There are numerous intermediate financial services providers across the country, such as licensed foreign exchange bureaus, microfinance institutions, credit unions, rural community finance institutions, village savings and loan associations (VSLAs), a development finance company, mobile money services, and insurance companies.

-In 2021, the CBL continued its policy of encouraging the use of mobile money by dropping charges on person-to-person (P2P) transactions.
-The CBL reported that the use of mobile money services has become widespread in recent years, particularly as banks compelled customers to register or subscribe to mobile money accounts to make large volume transactions of Liberian dollars.
-The number of mobile money agents is also rising because the CBL allowed commercial banks to integrate with mobile network operators outside of the national electronic payment switch.
-The government is increasing the use of mobile money to pay salaries to civil servants in rural areas and to collect taxes.
+In 2022, the CBL continued reforms to support digital financial services.
+The number of mobile money agents is rising significantly because the CBL encourages financial institutions to integrate with mobile network operators outside of the national electronic payment switch.
+The government is increasing the use of mobile money to pay salaries to civil servants in rural areas, to pay vendors and contractors, and to collect taxes.
 Many businesses and individuals have begun using the mobile payment system and available digital financial services to pay taxes and conduct routine financial transactions.
 There is potentially high demand for the services given the country’s poor financial infrastructure and the risks associated with keeping cash at home, but the lack of a national switch limits mobile money’s growth potential for now.

 Traveler’s checks and credit cards are not generally accepted except by a few large hotels and supermarkets.
 Many commercial banks operate MoneyGram and Western Union outlets for payments and for domestic and international electronic fund transfers.

-In January 2021, the CBL abolished a requirement that 25 percent of money transfers from abroad for personal remittances must be in Liberian dollars and 75 percent in U.S. dollars.
-Fees for currency exchange as well as wire transfers can be high.
+The CBL has abolished a requirement that 25 percent of money transfers from abroad for personal remittances must be in Liberian dollars and 75 percent in U.S. dollars.
+Fees for currency exchange as well as wire transfers can be high and may slightly vary from bank to bank.
 The CBL requires transferring banks to file normal cash transaction reports and, depending on the amount of transfer, the waiting period ranges from a few hours to three business days.
 CBL regulations limit individuals without bank accounts to two over-the-counter transfers of up to US $5,000 within a 30-day period.
 There is no credit rating system or agency, but banks often rely on the CBL’s manual Credit Reference System (CRS), which provides information to banks and non-bank financial institutions about borrowers’ credit history, including any derogatory information.
 Banks report that the system is useful for risk management in the financial sector, and it is helpful producing credit records on both current and potential borrowers.
 The CBL has a centralized Collateral Registry System used by commercial banks, microfinance institutions, and non-bank financial institutions to register security interests in movable property only.
 Its primary objective is to create access to finance for businesses, especially micro, small, and medium businesses.
 Several businesses, especially those in the informal sector, continue to use different kinds of movable assets as collateral to secure loans through the CRS.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.